NYC Violent Crime Lawyer

 Criminally negligent homicide means that the accused failed to act as a reasonable person to a criminal degree, and a person’s death resulted.

-Manslaughter is a broader term for several offenses in which the accused’s actions were not intended to kill the particular victim.
-They can range from reckless actions to actions that were intended to kill one person, but killed another by mistake.
+Manslaughter is a broader term for several offenses in which the accused’s actions were not intended to kill the victim.
+They can range from reckless actions to actions that were intended to kill one person but killed another by mistake.

 Murder is a Class A-I felony, the most serious offense in New York law.
-In murder charges, the defendant is accused of killing a person with intent to do so.
-Most charges are for second degree murder, however, one of several aggravating factors can cause the charges to escalate to first degree murder.
+In murder charges, the defendant is accused of killing a person with the intent to do so.
+Most charges are for second-degree murder.
+However, one of several aggravating factors can cause the charges to escalate to first-degree murder.

 Like any other element of a crime, the District Attorney must bring sufficient proof to prove intent beyond a reasonable doubt.
 The failure to prove intent can mean the difference between manslaughter and murder charges, and therefore decades of prison.
-Your lawyer can challenge any evidence the prosecutor attempts to bring forward.
+Our NYC violent crime lawyers can challenge any evidence the prosecutor attempts to bring forward in your violent crime case.

 Any offense that involves accusations of violence could mean very serious penalties.
-Your best bet is to have a skilled criminal defense attorney on your side.
+It is wise to have a skilled criminal defense attorney on your side.
 Contact a Manhattan violent offense lawyer at Greco Neyland, PC.
-Call (212) 951-1300 for a free consultation.
+Call (646) 293-0905 for a free consultation.

 New York Violent Crime Law Resources